obiba/mica2/README.md

 [http://groups.google.com/group/obiba-users](http://groups.google.com/group/obiba-users)

 ## License

 OBiBa software are open source and made available under the [GPL3 licence](http://www.obiba.org/node/62).
 OBiBa software are free of charge.

+## OBiBa acknowledgments

+If you are using OBiBa software, please cite our work in your code, websites, publications or reports.

+"The work presented herein was made possible using the OBiBa suite (www.obiba.org), a  software suite developed by Maelstrom Research (www.maelstrom-research.org)"

+The default Study model included in Mica was designed by [Maelstrom Research](https://www.maelstrom-research.org) under the [Creative Commons License with Non Commercial and No Derivative](https://creativecommons.org/licenses/by-nc-nd/4.0/) constraints.